heyitszackb/GA/README.md

 # How to Run

 You need to install the `pyxel` python module with `pip install pyxel`.
 This is for the graphics processing of the simulation.

+Run the program by typing `pyxel run genertic_algorithm.py`